 Ghost in the Shell is a Japanese anime that crossed over to wow audiences and become a considerable cult success in the West.
 It is an interesting film, although one that perhaps falls a little short of the high praise that was lavished on it.
 The film is adapted from The Ghost in the Shell (1989-97) from Masamune Shirow who also created Appleseed (1985-9), which has fueled a number of other film adaptations.

 Ghost in the Shell consolidated the name of Mamoru Oshii as a major director in anime.
-Oshii worked as a director in various anime tv series before making his debut as a feature director with the fantasy film Angel’s Egg (1982).
-He then went onto the children’s fantasies Urusei Yatsura: Only You (1983) and Urusei Yatsura 2: Beautiful Dreamer (1983), adapted from one of the tv series he had worked on, and the Transformer robot films Patlabor: The Mobile Police (1989) and Patlabor: The Movie 2/Patlabor: The Mobile Police 2 (1993).
-Subsequent to the success of Ghost in the Shell, Oshii made the move to a live-action director with the stunning Virtual Reality film Avalon (2001), its later quasi-sequel Assault Girls (2009) and the live-action clone wars film Garm Wars: The Last Druid (2014).
+Oshii began working as a director in various anime tv series before becoming a feature director with the children’s fantasies Urusei Yatsura: Only You (1983) and Urusei Yatsura 2: Beautiful Dreamer (1983), both adapted from a tv series he had worked on, the science-fiction film Dallos (1983), the surreal fantasy film Angel’s Egg (1985), and the Transformer robot films Patlabor: The Mobile Police (1989) and Patlabor: The Movie 2/Patlabor: The Mobile Police 2 (1993).
+In between this, he moved into live-action with the SF action Red Spectacles (1987) and its follow-up Stray Dogs (1991), and the non-genre Talking Head (1992).
+Subsequent to the success of Ghost in the Shell, Oshii made the stunning live-action Virtual Reality film Avalon (2001), its later quasi-sequel Assault Girls (2009) and the live-action clone wars film Garm Wars: The Last Druid (2014).
 He has also made the anime The Sky Crawlers (2008) and an episode of the anime anthology Halo Legends (2010).
 Oshii has also written the anime Jin-Roh: The Wolf Brigade (1998) about a werewolf anti-terrorist squad operating in an alternate world post-War Japan and produced the impressive anime short Blood: The Last Vampire (2000) about a vampire government agent engaged in a war with demons.

 The Ghost in the Shell saga was continued in the 52 episode anime tv series Ghost in the Shell: Stand Alone Complex (2002).
 Oshii then returned with a theatrical sequel, the dazzling Ghost in the Shell 2: Innocence (2004), which is his single best film to date.
-This was followed by a series of four one-hour theatrical films under the title Ghost in the Shell: Arise (2013-4) and a further animated film Ghost in the Shell: The New Movie (2015).
+This was followed by a series of four one-hour theatrical films under the title Ghost in the Shell: Arise (2013-4) and a further animated film Ghost in the Shell: The New Movie (2015), and a further anime tv series Ghost in the Shell SAC_2045 (2020- ).
 Ghost in the Shell (2017) was a live-action English-language remake starring Scarlett Johansson.